-The Academy works to arrange for hotels with a range of room prices that can accommodate anywhere from one to four individuals per room.
-As part of our negotiations, the Academy must guarantee the hotels that will fill a minimum number of sleeping rooms in order to receive support from the hotels to help offset the shuttle bus expense.
+The Academy works with hotels to offer a range of rates for rooms that can accommodate anywhere from one to four individuals per room.
+As part of its negotiations, the Academy must fill a minimum number of sleeping rooms in order to receive support from the hotels to help offset the shuttle bus expense.

 We do our best to make rooms available at a range of prices and within a reasonable distance from the convention center.
 By staying in the FNCE® hotel block, attendees are guaranteed a safe, convenient choice and the hotel helps support the shuttle bus service as part of the contractual agreement.

-The Academy staff work to secure the dates and locations for FNCE® approximately 9-15 years in advance of the meeting.
-By working this far in advance, the Academy is able negotiate with the most flexibility in date availability, convention center reservations, hotel pricing, and overall sleeping room nights.
+FNCE® dates and locations are secured approximately 9-15 years in advance.
+This way, the Academy is able negotiate with the most flexibility for convention center reservations, as well as hotel room rates and availability.

-The dates for the Academy FNCE® annual meeting have become well-established within our industry.
-In order to avoid major conflicts with other professional meetings (e.g., American Diabetes Association, School Nutrition Association, International Food Technologies, and American Society for Parenteral and Enteral Nutrition to name a few), national holidays, and academic schedules, the Academy’s FNCE® meeting traditionally meets during the first three weeks of October.
+The dates for FNCE® annual meeting are well-established within our industry.
+In order to avoid major conflicts with other professional meetings, national holidays and academic schedules, the Academy’s FNCE® meeting traditionally meets within the first three weeks of October.

-- Academy staff responsible for negotiating and administering meeting venue contracts follow an approved multi-year business plan and national RFP bid process to secure all FNCE® meeting locations.
-In having the national bid open throughout the year for future FNCE® meetings, the Academy staff are able to keep in continuous communication with interested, viable cities and provide clarification to those national contacts to ensure accurate bids are received.
+- The Academy follows an approved multi-year business plan and national RFP bid process to secure all FNCE® meeting locations.
+By having the national bid open throughout the year for future FNCE® meetings, we are able to have continuous communication with interested, viable cities and provide clarification to those national contacts to ensure accurate bids are received.

-- In following this open bid process, the Academy is able to negotiate consistently throughout the year to help keep the overall FNCE® expenses stable and avoid increasing attendee rates on a regular basis.
+- Following this open bid process, the Academy is able to negotiate throughout the year to help keep FNCE® expenses stable and avoid increasing attendee rates on a regular basis.

-- Academy staff responsible for negotiating and administering annual meeting contracts show preference to locations that strongly represent Academy membership within a 500-mile radius as attendance trends directly align with this membership parameter.
+- The Academy targets locations with strong representation of Academy membership within a 500-mile radius, as attendance trends directly align with this membership parameter.

-- Since meetings held in the Mountain/West Coast regions have historically experienced lower attendance with higher overall cost, the FNCE® meeting rotation accounts for this by holding a higher percentage of meetings in the East Coast and Midwest/Central States.
+- To as much of an extent as possible, the Academy tries to vary the regions of FNCE® host cities.
+With more than 65 percent of Academy members residing east of the Mississippi, we try to rotate between East Coast, Midwest/Central States and Mountain/West Coast in an effort to provide access and convenience to Academy members located across the country.
+For example, since meetings held in the Mountain/West Coast regions have historically experienced lower attendance with higher overall cost, the FNCE® meeting rotation accounts for this by holding a higher percentage of meetings in the East Coast and Midwest/Central States.

-- We require a major airline destination that can support over 10,000 attendees traveling from over 30 countries.
-Many FNCE® attendees travel from smaller cities served by regional airports, which means we must consider the expense and time of someone traveling to the meeting.
-Therefore, we look for locations that can support attendees to arrive with a maximum of one or two connections at an affordable price.
+- FNCE® host cities must be major airline destinations with enough flight options to support up to 13,000 attendees traveling from over 30 countries.
+Because many FNCE® attendees travel from smaller cities served by regional airports, the Academy factors travel times and expense into the decision and prioritizes locations that can offer attendees a maximum of one or two connections at an affordable price.

 - FNCE® is considered a very large event in the annual meeting industry.
-With 9,000 – 13,000 attendees, only large convention centers and conference hotel systems in major cities have the facilities we need.
-We have outgrown the facilities in many cities where we met in past years.
+With up to 13,000 attendees, only large convention centers and conference hotel systems in major cities have the required facilities and infrastructure.
+The meeting has outgrown some of its previous host cities.

-- The Academy considers all viable options, regardless of city and state, as long as the minimum criteria are met to support the meetings and attendees.
+- The Academy considers all viable options, regardless of city and state, as long as these minimum criteria are met to support the conference and its attendees.